Updated January 11th, 2023 by Travel the Greek Way

 Day 5 on Rhodes Island – Visit Symi Island

 Take the daily boat from Mandrakia, Rhode’s main port to stunning Symi island.
-Symi’s port is famous for its beautiful colorful neoclassic buildings, swimming on remote beaches that are only accessible by boats, such as Maroni and Agios Georgios Dysalonas.
+Symi’s port is famous for its beautiful colorful neoclassic buildings, for swimming on remote beaches that are only accessible by boats, such as Maroni and Agios Georgios Dysalonas.

-Visit the impressive Monastery of Panormitis, the Archaeological and Folklore Museum, the Maritime Museum of Symi, and explore the 6 magnificent villages on Symi.
+Visit the impressive Monastery of Panormitis, the Archaeological and Folklore Museum, and the Maritime Museum of Symi, and explore the 6 magnificent villages on Symi.

 Day 6 on Rhodes Island – Visit Chalki Island